 Tax Debt Bankruptcy

 Many of the clients we work with face significant state and federal tax debts resulting from things like unfiled taxes, penalties from back taxes, and divorce.
 For those with tax debt, it’s no longer important how and why you’ve accumulated this debt.
 It’s now time to take a step towards freeing yourself from the tax debt you’re currently facing.
 We realize that’s easier said than done and at the moment, things might seem overwhelming.
 We’re here to help.
-At Reynolds & Gold Law, our experienced bankruptcy attorneys work closely with you to determine what the best course of action may be for you.
+At Reynolds and Gold Law, our experienced bankruptcy attorneys work closely with you to determine what the best course of action may be for you.

 Schedule Free Consultation

 Our team of attorneys has years of experience helping clients throughout Springfield and Southwest Missouri address tax debts through bankruptcy.
 Although we cannot guarantee we can get rid of all your tax debts in bankruptcy, we can guarantee that we will work hard to achieve the best outcome for you and your family.
 Contact us today to schedule your free consultation.
 During our initial consultation, our attorneys will discuss your current tax debts to better understand what’s best for you and whether that includes filing for bankruptcy.

 Does Bankruptcy Clear Tax Debt?

 The most important question you may be asking yourself is, “Can I discharge my tax debt by filing for bankruptcy?
 The answer is, “It depends.”
 We’d love to tell you that the entirety of your state and federal tax debt can be cleared by filing for bankruptcy, but that’s not true.
 That being said, the following tax debts can be discharged when you file Chapter 7 bankruptcy:

 - Federal or state income tax